 No linen closet?
 No problem!
 If this post is making you feel a bit left out, you are not forgotten!

 I love the way she styled the open shelf too.
 The glass vase with gold leaf (similar here) and the framed leaf prints keep the entire space looking clean and modern.
-You can grab a similar art piece on Amazon if you’d like to recreate the look.
+You can grab a similar art piece if you’d like to recreate the look.

 Lauren from Bless’er House fills her closet with some of my favorite things: glass containers, wire baskets and stacks of fluffy, pristine, white towels.
 If you are excellent with folding linens (darn those fitted sheets!), consider recreating this look while learning how to organize a linen closet.